Te Tiriti o Waitangi policy

 Our specific commitments

 We have committed to always having a Māori responsiveness strategy to give effect to our te Tiriti commitments.
 Our current strategy, Te Rautaki o Te Whaioranga (Te Whaioranga), provides a framework for meeting our te Tiriti responsibilities and for achieving ōritetanga (equity) – equitable health outcomes for Māori.
-This framework will be further assessed in coming months pending the review of Pae Tū by the Ministry of Health (likely October 2024).
+Te Whaioranga framework will be reviewed from time to time in line with any legislative changes to ensure it continues to provide the basis for equitable outcomes.

 To give further effect to our te Tiriti policy Te Pātaka Whaioranga Pharmac will: